 David Coles – Occupational Therapist and Practitioner of Hand Therapy

-He has worked locally at Gold Coast Hospital, Logan Hospitals and in specialized Hand, Burns and Plastic Surgery clinics in London and Birmingham.
+He has worked locally at Gold Coast Hospital, Logan Hospital and internationally in specialized Hand, Burns and Plastic Surgery clinics in London and Birmingham.
 He also has visiting rights for all the major private hospitals on the Gold Coast.

-David is a Guest Lecturer in Hand Therapy and Splinting for OT students at Southern Cross University, as well as for Masters of Physiotherapy students at Griffith University on the Gold Coast.
+David is a Guest Lecturer in Hand Therapy and Splinting for OT students at Southern Cross University and Bond University, as well as for Masters of Physiotherapy students at Griffith University on the Gold Coast.
 He also presents as a guest speaker at numerous conferences throughout the year.

-He has works closely with the Gold Coast Suns AFLand Gold Coast Titans NRLteams as well as treating numerous world champions in surfing, track and field, tennis, boxing and swimming.
+He works closely with the Gold Coast Suns AFL and Gold Coast Titans NRL teams as well as treating numerous world champions in surfing, track and field, tennis, boxing and swimming.

 Fields of interest include sports injuries, acute trauma and complex wrist injuries.